 A sailing yacht glides past the port of Zeebrugge, where leisure and industry share the coastline.

-A large container ship is docked, with cranes unloading containers.
-Wind turbines are visible in the background.
+A container ship docked at the Zeebrugge port with blue cranes and wind turbines in the background.

-A large cross stands on a sturdy base by the water, surrounded by trees and buildings in the background.
+A large wooden cross on a dock in Zeebrugge, overlooking the water with urban buildings in the background.

 D’Oude Stoasie in Zeebrugge, a former railway station now serving as a community center, preserving its historic character with original brickwork and signage.

-A cargo ship passes under an open drawbridge, with harbor facilities and a control tower visible in the background.
+A cargo ship passes under a lift bridge in Zeebrugge, with shipping containers and port structures in the background.

 Moored sailboats line the marina of Zeebrugge, with modern waterfront apartments just beyond the docks.